spurreiter/i18next-wc/README.md

 Handles formatting of intl messages as well as formatting date and numbers.

-Usable as pure web-component as well as with JSX (react...).
+Usable as vanillaJS web-components as well as with JSX (react...).

 The following components are available